Learn how to request a change of institution, also known as a transfer, and understand each of the requirements for requesting one.

 For transfers occurring on the anniversary date, the new institution is issued an award reflecting the Total direct cost level previously committed provided in the Notice of Award (NoA).

-The receiving institution must submit an application via Grants.gov using the Change of Recipient Organization (Type 7) Parent Funding Opportunity Announcement.
+The receiving institution must submit an application via Grants.gov using the Change of Recipient Organization (Type 7) Parent Notice of Funding Opportunity.

 If the original application was submitted in the modular format, the transfer application (Type 7) award will be modular as well.
 F&A costs are awarded at the current negotiated rate at the new institution.